jhannemann/bowling/instructions/BowlingGame.md

 and choose a *Metallic* value of 0 and a *Smoothness* of 0.8.
 Attach the material to the ball just like with the lane.

-### Playing Back the Scene
+### Playing the Scene

-When we play back the scene by hitting the *Play* button at the center top, the ball keeps being suspendin in mid-air.
+When we play the scene by hitting the *Play* button at the center top, the ball keeps being suspended in mid-air.
 This is because it is not subject to gravity, which is handled by Unity's *physics engine*.